-If you’re a gentleman who has been noticing a receding hairline or is worried about balding, the first step is to schedule a visit (or phone consultation, for the time being) with a doctor or dermatologist and make sure your hair loss isn’t a sign of a more serious health issue.
+If you have been noticing a receding hairline or are worried about balding, the first step is to schedule a visit with a doctor or dermatologist and make sure your hair loss isn’t a sign of a more serious health issue.
 “Not all hair loss is male-pattern hair loss,” explains Dr. Marc Glashofer, a board-certified dermatologist specializing in hair loss who practices in northern New Jersey.
-A thyroid disorder, an autoimmune disease, or even a scalp issue could be the cause of a hairline resembling Bruce Willis’s in Die Hard 2.
+A thyroid disorder, an autoimmune disease, or even a scalp issue could be the cause.
 But most hair loss is androgenetic alopecia, also known as male-pattern baldness, and fortunately (or not, depending on your perspective), it’s just a symptom of getting older.

-Once male-pattern baldness starts, it’s not going to stop, though the rate at which this happens differs from person to person and depends on genetics.
-And since the grind of hair loss is unending, it’s important to start treatment as soon as your hairline starts bothering you.
-If you’re looking for a more quantitative metric, Dr. Paul McAndrews, a clinical professor of dermatology at the USC School of Medicine and member of the International Society of Hair Restoration Surgery, told us that “you have to lose half your hair before the human eye can tell.”
+Once male-pattern baldness starts, it doesn’t stop, though the rate at which it happens differs from person to person and depends on genetics.
+No matter how fast it happens, because it is unending, it’s important to start treatment as soon as your hairline starts bothering you.
+If you’re looking for a more quantitative metric, Dr. Paul McAndrews, a clinical professor of dermatology at the USC School of Medicine and member of the International Society of Hair Restoration Surgery, tells us that “you have to lose half your hair before the human eye can tell.”

-Before we dive in, a note about hair-growth shampoos and vitamins: There is less evidence supporting the efficacy of any hair-growth shampoos that claim to block DHT (dihydrotestosterone), a hormone responsible for shrinking hair follicles, which ultimately leads to hair loss and eventually baldness.
-Dr. Evan Rieder, a dermatologist in the Ronald O. Perelman Department of Dermatology at NYU Langone Health, is skeptical that you’re going to see any tangible benefits by rubbing DHT blockers into your scalp.
-“I find it very difficult to believe that something that’s applied to the scalp and rinsed off is going to have any appreciable effect,” he says.
-Four experts also say not to put much faith (or money) into hair-growth supplements or vitamins that promise to help promote hair growth or stop hair loss — though a couple hypothesized that vitamins or supplements could lead to hair regrowth if your hair loss was a result of a nutritional deficiency.
+As for hair-loss treatment red flags, you’ll want to be especially wary of hair-growth shampoos and vitamins: There is little evidence supporting the efficacy of any hair-growth shampoos that claim to block DHT (dihydrotestosterone), a hormone responsible for shrinking hair follicles, which ultimately leads to hair loss and eventually baldness.
+“I find it very difficult to believe that something that’s applied to the scalp and rinsed off is going to have any appreciable effect,” says Dr. Evan Rieder, a dermatologist in the Ronald O. Perelman Department of Dermatology at NYU Langone Health.
+Several of our experts also say not to put much faith (or money) into hair-growth supplements or vitamins that promise to help promote hair growth or stop hair loss — though a couple hypothesized that vitamins or supplements could lead to hair regrowth if your hair loss is a result of a nutritional deficiency or stress.
 Otherwise, says Dr. Amy McMichael, a professor and the chair of Wake Forest Baptist Medical Center’s dermatology department, “there is no such thing as a ‘hair vitamin’” for male-pattern baldness.

 Best overall product to prevent hair loss

-If you decide to start treatment to save your hair, a good place to start is with minoxidil, most commonly sold as Rogaine, which came recommended as the first line of defense by every expert we spoke to.
-Don’t expect this hair-loss treatment to create luscious locks; minoxidil is better at slowing down or preventing more loss rather than promoting hair growth.
-But, according to McMichael, it is effective “if used as recommended, with evidence of improvement seen around six to nine months” — a sentiment echoed by hair-loss specialist Dr. Marc Avram, who recommends giving it at least eight months to judge efficacy.
-Simply massage the foam or solution into your scalp once or twice daily, and for best results, use a formula like Rogaine’s with a 5 percent concentration.
+If you decide to try a hair-loss treatment, a good place to start is with minoxidil, most commonly sold as Rogaine, which came recommended as the first line of defense by every expert we spoke to.
+(Minoxidil is also available as a generic from several other brands, including Hims, Keeps, and Kirkland Signature.)
+Don’t expect it to create luscious locks; minoxidil is better at slowing down or preventing more loss rather than promoting hair growth.
+But, according to McMichael, it is effective “if used as recommended, with evidence of improvement seen around six to nine months” — a sentiment echoed by hair-loss specialist Dr. Marc Avram, who recommends using it for at least eight months before judging efficacy.
+Dermatologist Dr. Michele Green agrees, adding that because it takes four months for hair to even grow, “you can’t possibly know before that.”
+Simply massage it into your scalp once or twice daily, and for best results, use a formula like Rogaine’s with a 5 percent concentration of minoxidil.
 Dr. Oma Agbai, the director of multicultural dermatology at UC Davis, warns that “some people will experience an increase in hair shedding during the first few weeks of treatment,” but promises this is temporary and “a sign that the treatment is working.”
-(She adds: “As long as there is no itching or burning of the scalp associated with applying minoxidil, the treatment can be continued safely.”)
+(She adds, “As long as there is no itching or burning of the scalp associated with applying minoxidil, the treatment can be continued safely.”)

-Three of our experts specifically recommend this Rogaine foam, which Avram says has “been around forever” and which Dr. Douglas D. Altchek, the founder of Altchek Dermatology, says is “very reliable and remains the mainstay of topical treatments for male-pattern baldness.”
-Avram also has this tip: “Clinically, it works in the front and back,” so feel free to apply the foam to the crown of the head as well as the hairline.
+Three of our experts specifically recommend this Rogaine foam, which Avram says has “been around forever” and which Altchek says is “very reliable and remains the mainstay of topical treatments for male-pattern baldness.”
+Avram also has this tip: “Clinically, it works in the front and back,” so you can apply it to the crown of the head as well as the hairline.

 Best overall product to promote hair growth